+01

+10

+00 0B

+00 02

+30 0A

-01 10 00 0B 00 02 30 0A VFD address Continuous write command Parameter address Parameter quantity CRC
+VFD address write address command

+Parameter address quantity

+Parameter quantity

+CRC

 Note: In the preceding command description, spaces are added to a command just for explanatory purposes.
 In practical applications, no space is required in the commands.